Coding Patterns

 )

-will need to be created and use CFL's assert_to_representation
+If `to_representation(self, instance)` was overridden in a model-serializer, a test named `test_to_representation` will need to be created and use CFL's `assert_to_representation` helper.

 class TestPersonSerializer(ModelSerializerTestCase[Person]):